While there are two Greek word groups that that describe the act of choosing in the New Testament, the group "eklegomai" is the

 similar fashion, the prophets of the Old Testament never felt elected or concerned with the divine process that led to their commission.

 Their concern was exclusively with God's command, "go prophesy" (Amos 7:15).

 From individuals, God chose a group of people for his purposes.

-them And He personally brought you from Egypt by His great power,
+them And He personally brought you from Egypt by His great power, (Deut 4:37)

-because you were more in number than any of the peoples, for you were the fewest of all peoples,
+more in number than any of the peoples, for you were the fewest of all peoples, (Deut 7:7)

-eklegomai)

 you to be a people for His own possession out of all the peoples who are on the face of the earth.